The long stretch of Bull Street from Forsyth to the river is home to some of the best restaurants in Savannah. Check out where to eat on Bull Street!

 It’s a fresh way to take on street food, and definitely a great place to try something new, or a familiar dish served differently.
 A lot of the dishes also have the option to be made vegetarian so just ask!

 For more information call: (912) 234-7776

 Soho South Cafe

 Soho South Cafe opened in 1997, in a renovated automotive service station built in 1945.
-The design of the restaurant has great elements of iconic, New York City from which the restaurant is named.
-The décor is mismatched and quirky, working well with the large high ceilings exposed elements like the steel windows, iron trusses, and wooden garage doors.
+The restaurant is designed with elements of iconic, New York City.
+Steel windows, iron trusses, and wooden garage doors add to the industrial look.
 Soho is open for Brunch on Sundays, lunch Mondays through Thursdays, and dinner Thursdays through Saturdays.

-Get your brunch going the right way with the Eggs Savannah, made with jumbo lump crab cake, poached eggs, asparagus, and hollandaise, served with a biscuit, cheddar grits, or brunch potatoes.
+Get your brunch going the right way with the Eggs Savannah.
+It’s their take on Eggs Benedict, but made with jumbo lump crab cake.
+Biscuits, cheddar grits, or brunch potatoes accompany the dish.
 There are also your classic shrimp and grits, waffles, burritos, and sticky toffee pudding.
-For lunch try a quiche, or one of their amazing salads, some of the favorites are the Andalusion rice and chicken salad, or the southwestern salad with blackened chicken, avocado, and tall crispy tortilla strips.
-The Panini’s are also some of the freshest you’ll find in Savannah, or if you’re looking for something really decadent try the Monte Cristo or the Salmon croquette.
+For lunch try a quiche, or one of their amazing salads.
+The Andalusion rice and chicken salad and the southwestern salad with blackened chicken are some of the favorites.
+The Panini’s are also some of the freshest you’ll find in Savannah.
+If you’re looking for something decadent, try the Monte Cristo or Salmon croquette.
 For dinner, try the duck confit sandwich, the roasted pork loin, or the creamy shrimp and pesto linguine.

 12 W Liberty Street